 In most cases, the phone serves as your main point of contact with other people, and how you answer the phone says a lot about your business.
 Answering the phone in a professional manner leaves a good impression.
-However, when you are unprofessional when answering the call, it can also result in a lasting impression – the kind that may lead to loss of customers.
-Here are some tips when answering the business phone:
+If you are unprofessional when answering calls, the result can be losing customers.
+Here are some tips when answering a business phone:

 1. Be enthusiastic and identify yourself and the company name

 In a casual setting, a simple “Hi” or “Hello” is enough.
 But when answering a business phone, make sure to welcome callers enthusiastically by introducing yourself and the company.